chbooks/styleGuide_ebooks/readme.md

 * As per the epub specification, filenames have to start with a letter or number.
 * We prefer filenames be word-separated in all lower case
 * We prefer underscores in file names instead of dashes.
 * We prefer using the .xhtml file extension, instead of .html, so that the file extension is consistent with the doc type declaration within the file.
+The html extension should be reserved for epub3 files.
 * We prefer non-abbreviated, semantic file names. chapter01.xhtml instead of ex-ch01.xhtml
 * We prefer generic file names instead of project-specific ones. cover.png instead of 9780061835384.png
 * We prefer file names to be the same length when possible. chapter01.xhtml and chapter11.xhtml instead of chapter1.xhtml and chapter11.xhtml